Connecting with Candidates

 Don't wait for visitors to approach you - Be assertive, friendly and sincere.

 Ask passers-by friendly, open-ended, yet specific questions such as: "Are you interested a career in finance?" or "Do you want to put your communications skills to work in a great career?"
 Based on the response, you can separate leads from those who are simply curious.

 After the Fair

-You will be given a survey to assess how the fair went.
+You will be given a survey to assess your experience at the fair.
 Please be sure to complete it.
-The more candid the answer the better able we will be able to improve our next career and internship fair.
+The more candid the answers the better able we will be able to improve our next career and internship fair.

 Be sure to follow up with visitors who have expressed interest in your company.
 Employers who follow up with exceptional candidates early and often usually recruit the very best IU South Bend has to offer.